nestjs/docs.nestjs.com/content/recipes/swc.md

 });
 ```

-Additionaly, you can set the `alias` options to support typescript paths in your tests:
+Additionally, you can set the `alias` options to support TypeScript paths in your tests:

 ```ts
 import swc from 'unplugin-swc';